yogi/fabacademy2016/about.md

   <img src="images/lfc.png" height="80"/>
 </div>

-In terms of interests, I'm likely to jump into any conversation related to football, books, movies or TV shows.
+As far as interests go, I'm likely to jump into any conversation related to football, books, movies or TV shows.
 You  might be able to guess some of my favorites from these lines: